Vilnius Cathedral: History

 In 1769 the southern tower, built during the reconstruction of 1666 collapsed, destroying the vaults of the neighbouring chapel and killing 6 people.
 After the damage, Bishop of Vilnius Ignacy Jakub Massalski ordered the reconstruction of the cathedral.
 The works started in 1779 and were completed in 1783, and the interior was completed in 1801.
 The cathedral was reconstructed to its present appearance according to the design of Laurynas Gucevičius in the Neoclassical style; the church acquired a strict quadrangular shape common to local public buildings.
 The main facade was adorned with sculptures of the Four Evangelists by Italian sculptor Tommaso Righi.
 Some scholars point to the architectural resemblance of the cathedral to the works of Andrea Palladio or see the influence of Gucevičius's tutor Claude Nicolas Ledoux.
 The influence of Palladian architecture is evident in side facades of the building.
 The lack of 'purity' of the Classical architecture, due to incorporation of Baroque style sculptures and other elements, was later criticized by academical architects, notably Karol Podczaszyński.

 Between 1786 and 1792 three sculptures by Kazimierz Jelski were placed on roof of the Cathedral - Saint Casimir on the south side, Saint Stanislaus on the north, and Saint Helena in the centre.
-These sculptures were removed in 1950 and restored in 1997.
+These sculptures were removed in 1950 and restored (sculptor Stanislovas Kuzma) in 1997.
 Presumably the sculpture of St. Casimir originally symbolized Lithuania, that of St. Stanislaus symbolized Poland, and that of St. Helena holding a 9 m-golden cross represents the true cross.

+During the Soviet occupation, the cathedral was converted into a warehouse.
+Masses were celebrated again starting in 1988, although the cathedral was still officially called The Gallery of Images at that time.
+In 1989, its status as a cathedral was restored.
+In January that year, the remains of Albertas Goštautas were discovered in the cathedral wall.

 In 2002 work officially began to rebuild the Royal Palace of Lithuania behind the cathedral.
-The newly erected palace building will considerably alter the context of the cathedral.
+The newly erected palace building considerably altered the context of the cathedral.

 The cathedral and the belfry were thoroughly renovated from 2006 to 2008.
 The facades were covered with fresh multicolor paintwork, greatly enhancing the external appearance of the buildings.
 It was the first renovation since the restoration of Lithuania's independence in 1990.

-In January 1989, remains of Albertas Goštautas were discovered in the Vilnius Cathedral wall.
+In 2018, the cathedral's tympanum and several of its plinths were repaired.
+In 2022, the roof was renovated after part of it was blown off by strong winds.
+In 2023, the roof lantern above St Casimir's Chapel and the sacristy were repaired.